shawngraham/presentations/drew/drew.md

 Exploration is necessarily about failure

 Note:
-'exploration' in a 'Sailing to Byzantium' sense, rather than in a colonial sense.
+'exploration' in a 'TS Elliot, four quartets', know the place for the first time' sense, rather than in a colonial sense.

 ---